tkrabel/bamboolib/installation_walkthrough.md

 ## Test the library

-First, start the Jupyter Kernel ...
+First, start the Jupyter Kernel.

 ```bash
 jupyter notebook
 ```

-... and create a new notebook file.
+Afterwards, create a new notebook file.
 If you where using a virtual environment, choose the ipython kernel of your virtual environment.

-Finally, run the following in a cell:
+Finally, run the following in a Jupyter Notebook code cell:

 ```python
 import bamboolib as bam